cmvandrevala/more-than-equations/content/Computer Science/Labs/What Runs All Day But Has No Legs.md

 ## 📋 Dev Notes

-* There are a number of edge cases that you need to consider when writing your code and tests.
+* There are a number of edge cases that you need to consider when writing your code.
 The design of this code is largely up to you.
 * Put your `Timer` class in a separate file from the driver program / tests.
 * One way to test your `Timer` class in an end-to-end fashion might be:
   1. Initialize a `Timer` object.